List of The Young and the Restless characters introduced in 2010: Colin Atkinson

 For a long time, Cane had been working with Ronan Malloy to expose Colin, as Cane thought Colin was setting up a scheme to kill Genevieve and even Gloria Abbott Bardwell.
 He set up a fake phone call to get Gloria to Genevieve's house, however, due to a family crisis, Gloria had to cancel.
 Cane's ex-wife Lily soon calls Genevieve and asks her if she can come over to her house to talk.
 However, when Lily arrives, an explosion, caused and set up by Colin, occurs.
 Cane rushes Lily out of the burning house, thus saving her life.
 Genevieve, who wasn't home at the time, gets a call from firefighters moments later.
 During this entire time, Colin was with Jill in his suite at the Genoa City Athletic Club, while Jill had handcuffed him to the bed, trying to get the truth out of him.
 Jill, eventually realizes that he can't be trusted and calls Ronan, who arrests him.
 Meanwhile, Genevieve rushes to the hospital to check on her housekeeper Myrna (who had never been seen, only mentioned), who was in the house at the time of the explosion.
 Colin is sentenced to time in prison, deported and jailed in Australia.
 In May 2012, Genevieve received a phone call from Colin in which he stated he had been released from jail and was somewhere comfy and cozy in the world.

 In February 2014, Jill is abruptly kidnapped from the Chancellor Mansion grounds.
 It is revealed that Colin kidnapped her as he is facing deportation and he needs her to marry him again for him to stay in the country.
 She refuses, but he alludes that he knows the truth behind the mystery of a music box Katherine left to Jill before she died.
 As a result, Jill marries Colin again and they return to Genoa City, where Jill lies to her loved ones by saying she fell in love with Colin all over again and remarried him.

 He shortly returned in September 2016, and found out that Jill knew about Phyllis and Billy's affair.
 He offered Jack Abbott to reveal something a secret about his wife for $1 million.
 Jack firstly refuses the offer but eventually comes back to Colin with a bag of cash to discover the truth.

 Jill and Colin briefly separated in 2017 after he emptied her personal bank account.

+In June 2025, it is revealed that Colin had died due to an illness and made amends with Cane.
+Before his death, he helped Cane build his successful empire under the pseudonym of Aristotle Dumas.